pratyush-1/Genie/README.md

 ### Common Task 1.
 [Auto-encoder of the quark/gluon events](https://github.com/pratyush-1/Genie/blob/main/autoencoder.ipynb)

-* Please train a variational auto-encoder to learn the representation based on three image channels (ECAL, HCAL and Tracks) for the dataset.
+* Please train an auto-encoder to learn the representation based on three image channels (ECAL, HCAL and Tracks) for the dataset.

 * Please show a side-by-side comparison of original and reconstructed events.